Telephone: +(354) 595-2200

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Iceland.

 Crime: Iceland has a low crime rate with rare instances of violent crime.
-Using common sense will go a long way in ensuring you do not become a victim.
+Take the following precautions:

 Victims of Crime: